MechanicalRock/mechanicalrock.github.io/_posts/2020-09-15-lake-formation.md

         - DataLakePrincipalIdentifier: arn:aws:iam::300000000015:role/aws-reserved/sso.amazonaws.com/AWSReservedSSO_AWSAdministratorAccess_56cabj890003333
 ```

-2) Turn on LakeFormation grants:
+2) Turn on Lake Formation grants:

 __TODO Screenshot here__

 Now you need to create a resource link to the database in the data lake account.
-Unfortunately this is not available via CloudFormation yet.
+Unfortunately, this is not available via CloudFormation yet.
-In LakeFormation console, click on databases -> create database button
+In Lake Formation console, click on databases -> create database button

-Choose a name for your link db and select the shared database from the list.
+Choose a name for your link database and select the shared database from the list.
 If you have shared a single table instead of all tables, database name does not appear here.
-In that case you will need to create a resource link table.
+In that case, you will need to create a resource link table.

 https://docs.aws.amazon.com/lake-formation/latest/dg/create-resource-link-table.html